IslamWalid/TopologyAPI/README.md

     1. `topologyID`: the ID of the topology that wanted to be written into disk as a JSON file.
     2. `filePath`: the path of the file that the topology will be written into.
 - Return: `void`.
-- Throws:
+- Throw:
     1. `IOException` if the path is in wrong.
     2. `TopologyIDNotFoundException` if there's no topology with the given ID in memory.

 **queryTopologies():**
-- Description: gives the user a list of topologies currently stored in memory.
+- Description: gives the user a copy of the list of topologies currently stored in memory.
 - Parameters: `void`.
 - Return: `ArrayList<Topology>`.

 **queryDevices(String topologyID):**
-- Description: gives the user a list of the components of the given device.
+- Description: gives the user a copy of the list of the components of the given device.
 - Parameters:
     1. `topologyID`: the ID of the topology to query its components.
 - Return: `ArrayList<Device>`.
-- Throws:
+- Throw:
     1. `TopologyIDNotFoundException` if there's no topology with the given ID in memory.

 **queryDevicesWithNetListNode(String topologyID, String node):**
-- Description: gives the user a list of components that are conneted to the given node.
+- Description: gives the user a copy of the list of components that are conneted to the given node.
 - Parameters:
     1. `topologyID`: the ID of the topology.
     2. `node`: the given node to query components connected to it.
 - Return: `ArrayList<Device>`.
-- Throws:
+- Throw:
     1. `TopologyIDNotFoundException` if there's no topology with the given ID in memory.

 **deleteTopology(String topologyID):**